Arc-io/Widget-WordPress-Plugin/trunk/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Make money.
-Cut costs.
-Speed up your website.

-Arc is the world's first Content Delivery Network (CDN) that pays you to use it.
+Monetize and speed up your website at the same time with Arc's unique plugin for WordPress.

 == Description ==

-This plugin adds Arc ([https://arc.io/](https://arc.io/)) to your website.

-Estimate how much money your website could make here: [https://arc.io/#estimateEarnings](https://arc.io/#estimateEarnings).

-While users browse your site, Arc unites some of their spare device bandwidth into a peer-to-peer CDN.
-Websites rent this Content Delivery Network (CDN), revenue is pooled, and Arc pays you for time users spend at your site.

-You get a faster site and make money, without ads.
+Arc ([https://arc.io/](https://arc.io/)) offers digital publishers a new currency to sustain their businesses: unused device bandwidth from users.
+Your visitors will be crowdfunding your infrastructure in real time with spare bandwidth, not their wallets or personal data.

+Download this plugin to enable Arc's widget on your pages: while users browse your sites, with no noticeable change in performance for them, the widget aggregates their unused internet connection to help power yours and other sites: a people-powered content delivery network (CDN).

+Your site performance improves, and the longer users stay on your site, the more that site offsets hosting costs and earns passive revenue diversified from ads, donations and subscriptions.

+== Installation ==

+After activating this plugin, complete the installation on this plugin's settings page (Plugins > Arc).
+Configuration is easy and just takes a few minutes.

+== Frequently Asked Questions ==

+= How does the widget work? =

 Arc uses the latest HTML5 APIs — WebRTC to connect browsers, ServiceWorker to fulfill requests, IndexedDB to cache data, and WebCrypto to do it all securely — to create a browser-based CDN in a single <script> tag.
 And the user experience is never impacted.
 Ever.
 Arc uses only a small portion of spare bandwidth, imperceptible CPU, 100MB of cache, and only runs when a device is both powered and connected to Wi-Fi.

-== Installation ==

-After activating this plugin, complete the installation on this plugin's settings page (Plugins > Arc).

-== Frequently Asked Questions ==
+= How much money can I make with Arc? =

+Estimate how much money your website could make here: [https://arc.io/#estimateEarnings](https://arc.io/#estimateEarnings).
+Most websites can both pay less for Arc's new, peer-to-peer CDN and simultaneously make money.
+Some websites, like content-heavy sites, buy more CDN than they earn in Arc revenue.
+Other sites, like those with lots of users, earn more in Arc revenue than they buy in CDN.

 = Where does the money I get paid come from? =

 Arc is a two-sided market.
 On one side of the market, websites buy a fast, low-cost peer-to-peer CDN.
 On the other side, websites make money by contributing bandwidth to the the peer-to-peer CDN.
 Arc's widget provides access to both sides.

-Most websites can both pay less for Arc's new, peer-to-peer CDN and simultaneously make money.
-Some websites, like content-heavy sites, buy more CDN than they earn in Arc revenue.
-Other sites, like those with lots of users, earn more in Arc revenue than they buy in CDN.

 = How do I get paid? =